TwilightZebby/TwiLite/README.md

 > I, TwilightZebby, was initially on the fence about adhering to Discord's rebranding of "Bots" into "Apps".
 However, I have since decided to follow suit as to not have that negative connotation with my own Discord Server/User Apps.
 >
 > Hopefully, one day we will be able to reclaim the term "Bot" without its negative connotation.
 For now, I guess we have to stick with either "App" or "Robot". :c

+## Do you have a support Server for TwiLite?
+> No, I do not.
+However, I do have a [personal Server](https://discord.gg/nM7fJ8ZqnK) which I *guess* you could use?
+>
+> **Though I'd prefer it if you kept any bug reports, support requests, and feature requests for TwiLite to this GitHub page.**